markersmake/TSServerBot/README.md

 This is a headless bot that will monitor chat for specific commands, then execute a function based on the "!" primer

 ### flaskTS3Bot.py
-This is a flask application that shows anyone connected to the server at time of path connection
+This is a flask application that shows anyone connected to the server at time of path connection.
+Just go to "127.0.0.1:5000/clientList" after executing the script

 #### Notes
 For the ts3 python library, add version 2 by cloning the repository on Github.com and running the setup script.
 Version 1 does not offer as much functionality